-And those are the people seeded on the good earth, any who hear the message and kindly accept it.
-And they yield fruit, one thirty, one sixty, and one a hundred."
+And those are the people seeded on the soil, the nice soil, any who hear the message and kindly accept it.
+And they carry fruit, one thirty, one sixty, and one a hundred."

-"The one who seeds went out to seed with his batch of seeds.
-And while he was seeding, certainly there was a seed that fell along the road and was trampled on.
+"The one who seeds went out for the purpose to seed his batch of seeds.
+And during the time for him to be seeding, certainly there was a seed that fell along the road and was trampled on.
 And the birds of the sky ate it.

 And a different seed fell down on the rock.
-And after it sprouted up, it shriveled up because of the fact that it did not have moisture.
+And after it sprouted up, it shriveled up because of the fact for it to not be having moisture.

 And a different seed fell in the middle of the thorns.
 And when the thorns sprouted up together with it, they choked it out.

-And a different seed fell into the good earth.
+And a different seed fell on the soil, the good soil.
 And when it sprouted up, it produced a hundred times the fruit."
-As He said these things, He was hollering, "The person who has ears to listen must listen."
+As He said these things, He was hollering, "The person who has ears to be listening must listen."